Panel report supports one-off legislation on emperor's abdication

 TOKYO, Jan.
 23, Kyodo

-A government advisory panel studying the possible abdication of Emperor Akihito released an interim report Monday emphasizing the merits of allowing the move under legislation applying only to him, effectively backing the plan sought by the government.
+A government advisory panel studying the possible abdication of Emperor Akihito released an interim report Monday emphasizing the merits of allowing the move under legislation applying only to him but not to future emperors, effectively backing the plan sought by the government.

-The report was formulated to provide a springboard for upcoming Diet discussions as well as the drafting of relevant legislation that, if enacted, would enable the emperor to become the first to abdicate since Emperor Kokaku relinquished the throne some 200 years ago.
+The report by the panel, which is looking at how to respond to the emperor's apparent abdication wish expressed last August, was compiled to provide a springboard for upcoming Diet discussions as well as the drafting of relevant legislation that, if enacted, would enable the emperor to become the first to abdicate since Emperor Kokaku relinquished the throne some 200 years ago.

-The report, made public after the panel's ninth session, stopped short of clarifying what kind of legislative approach is desirable to pave the way for the 83-year-old emperor's abdication, including whether to enact special legislation or revise the Imperial House Law, which does not have a clause for abdication.
+During the meeting, Prime Minister Shinzo Abe said, "Through this report, I hope the public's understanding of the issue will deepen."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.